cr/spork/README.md

 ## Install

-spork is a python script, so drop make sure it's executable (`chmod +x`), and it somewhere and make sure the dirctory is added to your `$PATH`.
+spork is a python script, so make sure it's executable (`chmod +x`) and drop it somewhere and make sure the dirctory is added to your `$PATH`.

 ## Usage